joovnaz/Floomeen/README.md

 ## Install

-Floomeen is available as Nuget package from Package Manager:
+From Nuget Package Manager:

 ```
 PM> Install-Package Floomeen
 ```
+or from Nuget by searching for Floomeen.

 ## Definitions